Al Cisneros

-Alberto R. Cisneros (/sɪsˈnɛroʊs/; born September 23, 1973) is an American musician.
+Alberto Romeo Cisneros (/sɪsˈnɛroʊs/; born September 23, 1973) is an American musician.
 He is the lead singer and bassist for stoner rock/doom metal bands Sleep and Om.
 He also was a member of Shrinebuilder and Asbestosdeath (the precursor to Sleep) and has put out nine releases as a solo artist.

 Career

 Cisneros' earliest musical interests included an appreciation of Black Sabbath, in particular their first four albums.

 In 1989 he formed the sludge metal band Asbestosdeath, taking up bass and vocal duties, with Chris Hakius on drums and Matt Pike and Tom Choi on guitar.
 Asbestosdeath released two EPs in 1990.